 A Delta flight crashed then flipped upside down while landing in Toronto.
 Here’s what we know

-(CNN) — A Delta Air Lines flight from Minneapolis crashed and turned upside down on the runway at Toronto Pearson International Airport while attempting to land on Monday, the latest in a string of passenger plane crashes since December.
+(CNN) — A Delta Air Lines flight from Minneapolis crashed, turned upside down and caught fire on the runway at Toronto Pearson International Airport while attempting to land Monday, the latest in a string of passenger plane crashes since December.

 All 80 people on board the CRJ900 twin-jet aircraft survived, but 18 people were injured, Delta said.